How to Approach Antimuscarinic Medications During PTNS Treatment

 That brings me to my next scenario.
 So you have weaned your patient off his/her anitmuscarinic medication.
 Most of the time they will continue to improve, get even better and be very happy patients.
 Then, there are those who will fall back into where they were when they started PTNS.
 Better, but not great.

 Restart their medication.
 Keep in mind there are 20% of our patients who are refractory to any and all treatments.
 There isn’t data on outcomes of combining these treatments in the published literature.
 However, in our clinic, we do it when we need to and have positive results.
 It works.
 Insurance pays.
 Unfortunately there are those patients who need more than one approach to reach their goals.
 We have the tools.
 Let's use them!

 Urgent PC is indicated for the treatment of Overactive Bladder and associated symptoms of urinary urgency, urinary frequency and urge incontinence.
 Treatment with Urgent PC is contraindicated for patients with pacemakers or implantable defibrillators, patients prone to excessive bleeding, patients with nerve damage that could impact either percutaneous tibial nerve or pelvic floor function or patients who are pregnant or planning to become pregnant during the duration of the treatment.
 Most patients don't experience side-effects.
 If side-effects occur, they are typically temporary and include mild pain and skin inflammation at or near the stimulation site.
 Caution: Federal law (USA) restricts this device to sale by or on the order of a physician.
 For complete instructions for use, storage, warnings, indications, contraindications, precautions, adverse reactions and disclaimer of warranties, please refer to the insert accompanying each product or online at www.cogentixmedical.com.
+Models are for illustrative purposes only.
 Urgent is a registered trademark of Cogentix Medical © 2015 Cogentix Medical.
 All rights reserved.